-Amy Gutierrez, MD, FAANS, is a neurologist with the Orlando Health Multiple Sclerosis Comprehensive Care Center.
-She is a diplomate of the American Board of Psychiatry and Neurology, the American Board of Electrodiagnostic Medicine, and the American Board of Neuromuscular Medicine.
-She is also a fellow of the of the American Academy of Neurology.
+Amy Gutierrez, MD, FAAN, is a neurologist with the Orlando Health Neuroscience and Rehabilitation Institute Neurology Group.
+She is a Diplomat of the American Board of Psychiatry and Neurology, American Board of Electrodiagnostic Medicine, and American Board of Neuromuscular Medicine.
+She also is a fellow of the American Association of Neurological Surgeons and American Academy of Neurology.

 Dr. Gutierrez earned her medical degree from East Central University in the Dominican Republic.
-She completed an adult psychiatry residency at St. Vincent’s Medical Center, New York and an adult neurology residency at the Louisiana State University School of Medicine, New Orleans, serving as chief resident for both.
-She went on to fulfill a child psychiatry fellowship at St. Luke’s–Roosevelt Hospital, New York where she served as chief fellow, and a clinical neurophysiology fellowship at the LSU School of Medicine.
+Her extensive post-graduate training includes a residency in adult psychiatry at St. Vincent’s Medical Center, New York; neurology residency at Louisiana State University (LSU), New Orleans; child psychiatry fellowship at St. Luke’s–Roosevelt Hospital, New York; and clinical neurophysiology fellowship, LSU School of Medicine.

 In 2010 Dr. Gutierrez was a founding member of the ALS Multidisciplinary Clinic at LSU Health Science Center.
 She worked collaboratively with the Muscular Dystrophy Association and ALS Association providing care to patients and their families.
 In addition, she was involved in research with the North Eastern ALS Society and as a member of the ALS Clinic at the New Orleans VA Clinic.

 Dr. Gutierrez has been the principal investigator for many research trials related to MS. She has more than 20 years of clinical experience with MS and has held leadership roles with the National Multiple Sclerosis Society.